Alto-27/target-wswan-guide/docs/tutorial/development-environment.md

 ### Flash cartridges

 A flash cartridge allows the user to load their own code and run it on physical hardware.
+There aren't very many options available currently; it is my understanding that this should improve in the medium-to-long term.

 #### WS Flash Masta

 The [WS Flash Masta](https://www.flashmasta.com/product/ws-flash-masta-usb-cartridge-for-wonderswan/) is a flash cartridge created by Flavor, providing fifteen slots of 64 megabits (8 megabytes) each for flashing your own code, as well as 512 kilobytes of save RAM.

-Available for $100-$110 new when in stock, which is not very often.
+Available for $120-$130 new when in stock, which is not very often.

 If you purchase/own one, installing the [CartFriend](https://github.com/WonderfulToolchain/ws-cartfriend/releases) alternate menu is highly recommended.